-Tape Storage
+Tape Devices

 Tape storage products are divided into two broad classes: drives and libraries.
 Tape drives range from those that can accommodate one media cartridge at a time, to those that can accommodate multiple cartridges in sequential access.
 Tape libraries typically use hardware and software automation to insert multiple media cartridges into one or more drives in sequential or random access.
-Tape libraries are normally used when a tape drive cannot meet the capacity and/or the management requirements of a particular installation.
+Tape libraries are normally used when a single tape drive cannot meet the capacity and/or the management requirements of a particular installation.
+Tape Autoloaders are hybrid devices which offer automation by utilizing a single drive with multiple cartridges.